Skip to content

 Entering the Labyrinth

 Literature is a labyrinth — intricate, beautiful, and sometimes bewildering.
 Through its winding passages runs a golden thread: the classical ideas that echo across centuries, shaping characters, themes, and narratives in ways both subtle and profound.
-The Golden Threads is one former teacher’s attempt to follow that line wherever it leads, tracing ancient patterns beneath modern texts, uncovering the mythic architecture of stories, and illuminating the deeper structures that guide the reader through the maze.
+The Golden Threads is one Classics teacher’s attempt to follow that line wherever it leads, tracing ancient patterns beneath modern texts, uncovering the mythic architecture of stories, and illuminating the deeper structures that guide the reader through the maze.

 This project also moves beyond the walls of the classroom, opening the labyrinth to every traveller.
 You don’t need specialist training or a classical education to follow these threads; the ancient world belongs to all of us and you have as much right to this literary heritage as anyone else does.
 By demystifying the discipline and widening its gates, The Golden Threads aims to show that our literary heritage is not the preserve of the privileged but a map anyone can read.
 It is my firm belief that classical knowledge should never be the guarded treasure of elite institutions or private schools, but should be open and available to all who appreciate storytelling.